 Irish produce is essential to ensuring all our dishes here at Suesey Street maintain a high standard in the quality of produce and tractability.
 We pride ourselves in supporting local Irish farmers when sourcing our cuts of prime Irish beef along with all our other ingredients including fruits and vegetables, seafood and wild Irish Game.

-If you would like to know more about where we source our beef or any ingredients that we use in our preparation, click here.
+If you would like to know more about where we source our beef or any ingredients that we use in our preparation, check out our suppliers list.